Gravitational Wave Generation via the Einstein-Langevin Equation: Analytical Results

 \subsubsection{The Gaussianity of Graviton Fluctuations}

-To interpret Eq. (\ref{eleq3}) as the equation of motion for a fluctuating graviton, we must introduce the position of the graviton within the Gaussian sphere.
+To interpret Eq. (\ref{eleq3}) as the equation of motion for a single fluctuating graviton, we must introduce the position of the graviton within the CCB mass shell.
 To do so, we define a graviton's position as $x(\tau)=x_0a(\tau)$, with $x_0$ being the initial position.
 Applying the discretization procedure offered in Section \ref{discrete}, $\dot{x}(\tau)$ becomes $\Delta x_i/\Delta\tau$, where $\Delta x_i=x_{i+1}-x_i$.
 This yields the following Euler scheme for Eq. (\ref{eleq3}):

-In Eq. (\ref{eleq4}), each moment $\tau_i$ serves as a timestep, with $\theta_{i,2}$ representing the quantum noise contribution at each step.
+In Eq. (\ref{eleq4}), each moment $\tau_i$ serves as a timestep, with $\theta_{i,2}$ representing the random noise contribution at each step.
 This noise simulates the quantum-level ``jitters'' of a graviton moving within a contracting volume.
 Here, $x_0\simeq10^{-3}$ is chosen for initial simulations, as suggested in Section \ref{discrete}.
-The factors $\beta$, $\widetilde{P}$, $r$ are observer time-dependent, and using Eq. (\ref{t_to_tau}) allows them to be evaluated with respect to conformal time $\tau$.
+The factors $\beta$, $\widetilde{P}$, $\rho$ are observer time-dependent, and using Eq. (\ref{t_to_tau}) allows them to be evaluated with respect to conformal time $\tau$.

 Also in Eq. (\ref{eleq4}), it is notable that the dissipation force is generally smaller than the noise term, especially in earlier timesteps.
-This imbalance suggests that the graviton experiences frequent ``kicks'' that deviate it out of equilibrium.
-Consequently, as indicated by the stronger noise contribution, the graviton fluctuations across GW formation is not perfectly Gaussian, arising an issue of inaccuracy should the deviations be largely out of proportion.
-However, this potential deviation from Gaussianity can be minimized by choosing a small $\Delta\tau$ (e.g., $\Delta\tau=10^{-3}$, as suggested in Section \ref{discrete}), ensuring that the system approximates Gaussian behavior.
+This imbalance suggests that the graviton experiences more ``kicks'' than what equilibration can stabilize, causing an increasingly accumilating deviation out of equilibrium.
+Consequently, as indicated by the stronger noise contribution, the graviton fluctuations across GW generation is not perfectly Gaussian, arising an issue of inaccuracy should the deviations become largely out of proportion.
+However, this deviation from Gaussianity can be mitigated by choosing a small $\Delta\tau$ (e.g., $\Delta\tau=10^{-3}$, as suggested in Section \ref{discrete}), ensuring that the system approximates Gaussian behavior.